GCOM7140/group-project/README.md

 While developing a list of potential topics to focus on, we encourage you to be divergent in your thinking ([Peng 2018][]).
-Begin today by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], and [IBISWorld].
-Then, with a better understanding of the landscape The Juice Laundry operates in, conduct primary research using online sources, such as [Elevate], [Instagram], and [Yelp], and personal interviews, which can occur in TJL's and its competitors' storefronts with their permission so long as you present yourself as a student doing research for a class project rather than an employee of The Juice Laundry.
+Begin today by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], and [Statista].
+Then, with a better understanding of the landscape The Juice Laundry operates in, conduct primary research using online sources, such as [Elevate], [Instagram], [Yelp], and personal interviews, which can occur in TJL's and its competitors' storefronts with their permission so long as you present yourself as a student doing research for a class project rather than an employee of The Juice Laundry.

 These two modes of research will guide you to challenges that TJL is facing (e.g., some consumers perceive that TJL offers low [value][Zeithaml 1988]) as